- Library Vision Statement

 - Language – Priority will be given to English and Chinese, and foreign languages on taught courses only.

-- Format – Any format that can be used in a library or accessed through Internet.
+- Format (e-preferred policy) – Any format that can be used in a library or accessed through Internet.
 For monographic materials, single copies of electronic version are preferred when a title is available both in print and electronic formats, unless requesters indicate their preferences with specific reasons.
 For serials subscriptions or aggregate contents, priority will be given to electronic format because of their 24x7 accessibility.

 - Edition – New or latest edition.
 Older editions may be acquired if they are specifically required with justified reasons.
 Variant editions of a title will be acquired only if they are “standard” editions or contain substantial changes and are needed for research purposes.